swiftlang/sourcekit-lsp/Contributor Documentation/LSP Extensions.md

 For each name the response contains zero or more `WorkspaceSymbolItem` values:
 - Source-file symbols carry a `SymbolInformation` with a `file://` URI and the exact position.
-- SDK/stdlib symbols carry a `WorkspaceSymbol` with `location: .uri(...)` pointing at the `file://` URI of the `.swiftinterface` or `.swiftmodule` file, with the fully-qualified module name as a `?module=` query parameter.
-The symbol's USR is stored in `data["usr"]`.
-Call `workspaceSymbol/resolve` to obtain the exact `Location` within the generated interface.
-The client must advertise `workspace.symbol.resolveSupport`; without it, the raw `file://` URI is returned as `SymbolInformation` instead.
+- SDK/stdlib symbols carry a `WorkspaceSymbol` with `location: .uri(...)` pointing at a `sourcekit-lsp://generated-swift-interface` reference-document URL (no range).
+Its `data` is a `SourceKitWorkspaceSymbolData` (see below).
+Call `workspaceSymbol/resolve` to fill in the exact `Location` range within the generated interface and `sourcekit/workspace/getReferenceDocument` to retrieve the interface's contents.
+The client must advertise both `workspace.symbol.resolveSupport` and the `sourcekit/workspace/getReferenceDocument` capability; without them, the raw `file://` URI of the `.swiftinterface`/`.swiftmodule` file is returned as `SymbolInformation` instead.

 Every requested name is present in the response as a flat array; items carry their name in the `name` field of the `SymbolInformation` or `WorkspaceSymbol`.